Posthoc Interpretation via Quantization: Experiments

 In Figure \ref{fig:overlapmnist}, we present the interpretations generated by PIQ, VIBI, L2I, LIME, and FLINT on the challenging data setups outlined above.
 It's worth mentioning that the classifier predictions for cases 2, 4-i, and 4-ii can be found in Appendix \ref{sec:extrapiqsamples}.

-As the low FID values in Table \ref{table:quantimages} suggest, PIQ preserves the distribution of the handwritten digits much better than the other algorithms.
-While VIBI sometimes generates interpretations that resemble digits, they often deviate from the classifier's decision, as indicated by the green indicators on the top right corner.
+As the low FID values in Table \ref{table:quantimages} suggest, PIQ preserves the distribution of the handwritten digits much better than the other algorithms. {Interpretations generated by GradCAM rarely look like the original digit, as also quantitatively evidenced in Table \ref{table:quantimages} by the high FID values.} While VIBI sometimes generates interpretations that resemble digits, they often deviate from the classifier's decision, as indicated by the green indicators on the top right corner.
 L2I generally produces better interpretations than VIBI, but still does not attain the level of distribution preservation achieved by PIQ.
 LIME simply reproduces the input mixture without altering it, while FLINT's generated interpretations, even though they may contain the original digits, do not meet the criterion of understandability.

 We observe a similar behavior on the overlapping FashionMNIST items (second row of Figure \ref{fig:overlapmnist}), and MNIST digits with Fashion MNIST background (third row of Figure \ref{fig:overlapmnist}) as well.
-PIQ obtains explanations that remain aligned with the classifier decision, the interpretations are easy to understand, and remain loyal to the original data distribution.
-Finally, on overlapping Quickdraw drawings (shown in the fourth row for the equal weight mixing case, and the fifth row for the case with weights 0.7 and 0.3 in Figure \ref{fig:overlapmnist}), we see that especially on the equal weight mixing case, the methods mostly fail to produce meaningful explanations as the mixtures are challenging.
-LIME can generate some explanations that are understandable, but do not provide any substantial intuition that is not already found in the input image.
-We however observe that PIQ produces explanations that generally correlate well with the classification decisions of the classifier.
+PIQ obtains interpretations that remain aligned with the classifier decision, that are easy to understand, and remain loyal to the original data distribution.
+Finally, on overlapping Quickdraw drawings (shown in the fourth row for the equal weight mixing case, and the fifth row for the case with weights 0.7 and 0.3 in Figure \ref{fig:overlapmnist}), we see that especially on the equal weight mixing case, the methods mostly fail to produce meaningful explanations as the mixtures are challenging. {LIME interpretations are understandable, but do not highlight any portion of the image.
+Therefore, LIME does not give any intuition about which part of the input contributes most to the classification.} We however observe that PIQ produces explanations that generally correlate well with the classification decisions of the classifier.
 Note that we provide the list of classifier decisions in $4\times4$ grid format in Appendix \ref{sec:extrapiqsamples}.

 \textbf{User Study} \\ To measure human preference towards the different interpretation methods, we performed a user study, in which we compared several different interpretation methods.
+Note that we have not included GradCAM in this user study as it performed worse on the quantitative metrics.